Bioinformatics for Beginners

 -

-Max Verbiest holds a BSc. in biomedical sciences from the University of Amsterdam and a joint MSc. degree in bioinformatics and systems biology from the University of Amsterdam and the Vrije Universiteit Amsterdam.
-He joined professor Anisimova's lab in 2020 as a PhD student.
-In his research, he investigates how variations at short tandem repeats - a specific type of repetitive genetic element - influence colorectal cancer.
-To do this, he integrates DNA and gene expression data to determine the functional effects of short tandem repeat mutations.
-This can be combined with clinical patient information to link mutations to specific phenotypes in cancer.
+Max joined Professor Anisimova's lab in 2020 as a PhD student.
+In his research, he investigates how variations in short tandem repeats—a specific type of repetitive genetic element—influence colorectal cancer.
+To achieve this, he integrates DNA and gene expression data to determine the functional effects of short tandem repeat mutations.
+This research can be combined with clinical patient information to link mutations to specific cancer phenotypes.

 Provider